Tropical Storm Etau (2015)

-Severe Tropical Storm Etau was a potent tropical cyclone that caused extensive and destructive flooding across eastern Japan during early-September 2015.
+Severe Tropical Storm Etau (Note: The name Etau (Palauan: chetau, [ʔə.ˈtaw]) was contributed by the United States and means a "brief squall of thunderstorms" in Palauan.) was a potent tropical cyclone that caused extensive and destructive flooding across eastern Japan during early September 2015.
 Originating from a tropical disturbance near Guam on September 2, Etau was first classified a tropical depression on September 5.
 Tracking generally north, the cyclone gradually intensified and reached its peak strength with winds of 95 km/h (60 mph) on September 8.
 The following day, Etau made landfall in Honshu, Japan.
 It subsequently transitioned into an extratropical cyclone later that day over the Sea of Japan.

 Record-breaking rains fell across Ibaraki and Tochigi prefectures, triggering destructive floods.
 Evacuation orders were issued to approximately 2.8 million people.
 Levee breaches took place along multiple rivers, most notably the Kinugawa which subsequently inundated the city of Jōsō.
 Eight people were killed across eastern Japan and total damage amounted to ¥294 billion (US$2.44 billion).

 Meteorological history

 During September 5, the United States Joint Typhoon Warning Center started to monitor a tropical disturbance, that had developed within a marginal environment for further development to the northwest of Guam.
 At this time the system was broad, weak and unorganized with deep atmospheric convection displaced over the north-western quadrant.
 Over the next day the disturbance moved north-westwards, as its low level circulation developed further and started to consolidate.
 During September 6, the system was classified as Tropical Depression 18W by the JTWC and as Tropical Storm Etau by the JMA.
 However, during Etau's post storm analysis, the JMA announced that the system had only developed into a tropical storm during September 7.

 Formative bands wrapped around its ragged and ill-defined LLCC.
 Satellite image revealed that Etau had convection increasing near its center, therefore, the JTWC upgraded it to a tropical storm.
 The system later reached its peak intensity as a severe tropical storm on September 8 with maximum sustained winds of 95 km/h (60 mph).
 Some weakening took place before the system made landfall over Chita Peninsula, Aichi, in the Chūbu region of Japan, early on September 9.
 Transition into an extratropical cyclone ensued as Etau became embedded within a frontal boundary.
 This process completed later that day as Etau emerged over the Sea of Japan.

 The extratropical remnants of Etau later interacted with and was absorbed by another but larger extratropical system which were the remnants of Typhoon Kilo on September 11.